SonnyK33/obsidian/Money Creation.md

 Below the zero-bound for rates, rate cuts start to lose power, and hence central bank shifted to alternative means of stimulus like QE.
 Negative rates mean banks should shift from reserves to currency (which pay zero but more than negative).
 Future changes to the cost of reserves would then have no impact on lending (since banks wouldn't hold any reserves).

-**QE**

-Money is created whenever banks make new loans.
-Broad money (deposits + currency) can also be created by central banks purchasing treasuries directly from non-banks.
-The entity will sell treasuries and receive bank deposits.
-The entity' bank will be credited with new reserves (since the entity doesn't have an account at the Fed) and will also have a new liability (the entity's deposit).
-The non-bank may then have more cash than it wishes and choose to invest or spend it (the point of QE)